The energy of a deterministic Loewner chain: Reversibility and interpretation via SLE$_{0+}$: Loewner chains of finite energy and quasiconformality

 \begin{cor} Let $(\l_n)$ be a sequence of driving functions with energy bounded by $C<\infty$.
 Let $\varphi_n$ be a $K(C)$-quasiconformal mapping compatible with $\l_n$, there exists $\l \in H$ with $I(\l) \leq C$, and $\varphi$ compatible with $\l$, such that on a subsequence, $\l_{n}$ and $\varphi_{n}$ converge respectively (uniformly on compacts) to $\l$ and $\varphi$. \end{cor}

-\begin{pf} [of the corollary] Since the family of $K(C)$-quasiconformal mapping preserving $\m{H}$ is a normal family (cf.~\cite{lehto2012univalent} I.2.3), together with the compactness of $I^{-1}([0,C])$, we can extract a subsequence where $\l_n$ and $\varphi_n$ converge both and respectively to $\l$ and $\varphi$.
+\begin{proof} Since the family of $K(C)$-quasiconformal mapping preserving $\m{H}$ is a normal family (cf.~\cite{lehto2012univalent} I.2.3), together with the compactness of $I^{-1}([0,C])$, we can extract a subsequence where $\l_n$ and $\varphi_n$ converge both and respectively to $\l$ and $\varphi$.
 The limit $\varphi$ is either a $K(C)$-quasiconformal map or a constant map into $\partial \m{H}$.
 The latter is excluded because of the choice $\abs{\varphi_n(i)} = 1$, and that the energy needed to touch a point near $\pm 1$ is not bounded (we will see it in Proposition~\ref{prop_gd}).
 Thus $\varphi$ is $K(C)$-quasiconformal, and we have to show that the quasiconformal curve $\tilde{\g}:=\varphi(i\m{R}_+)$ is the Loewner transform of $\l$.

 As explained in \cite{lind2010collisions}, Theorem 4.1. and Lemma 4.2, the modulus of continuity of $\g_n$ depends only on $K(C)$ when parameterized by capacity.
-Thus $\g_n$ converges uniformly to $\tilde{\g}$ as a capacity-parameterized curve (which is also given by \cite{friz2015} Theorem~2).
-Together with the uniform convergence of $\l_n$ to $\l$, elementary calculus allows us to conclude that $\tilde{\g}$ is the Loewner transform of $\l$. \end{pf}
+The equicontinuity allows us to take a subsequence s.t. $\g_n$ converges uniformly to $\tilde{\g}$ as a capacity-parameterized curve (which is also given by Theorem~2 in \cite{friz2015}).
+Together with the uniform convergence of $\l_n$ to $\l$, elementary calculus allows us to conclude that $\tilde{\g}$ is the Loewner transform of $\l$. \end{proof}

 Before proving the proposition, let us review some further general background material on Loewner chains: The Loewner chain generated by a continuous function has local growth, and there are simple examples of continuous driving functions such that the Loewner chain is not a simple curve as well as examples where it is not even generated by a continuous curve.
 For instance, Lind, Marshall and Rohde (see \cite{lind2010collisions}) exhibit a driving function with $\l (t) \sim 4\sqrt{1-t}$ when $t \to 1-$, that generates a Loewner chain with infinite spiral at time $1-$.
 An interesting subclass of simple curve is the quasiarc, which is the image of a segment under a quasiconformal mapping of $\m{C}$.
 Marshall, Rohde \cite{marshall2005loewner} studied when a continuous function generates a quasiarc (as a radial Loewner chain).
 Lind \cite{lind2005sharp} derived the following sharp condition for a driving function to generate a quasislit half-plane in the chordal setting, \ie the image of $\m{H}\backslash [0,i]$ by a $K$-quasiconformal mapping fixing $\m{H}$ and $\infty$, its complement in $\m{H}$ is a quasiarc which is not tangent to the real line.